alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 ### TeX Directory Structure

-The simple way to places all classes, packages and other assets like fonts and images is creation of subdirectory, for example, `tex` and place all stuff there.
+The simple way to place all classes, packages and other assets like fonts and images is creation of subdirectory, for example, `tex` and place all stuff there.
 The path to directory must be added to environment variable `TEXINPUTS` to make them available to XeLaTeX.